hivtools/hint/README.md

 ### Database Interface

-If the database schema has changed, you can regenerate the database interface code (in /src/databaseInterface) by running `./gradlew :generateDatabaseInterface:run` from the `src` folder.
+If the database schema has changed, you can regenerate the database interface code (in /src/databaseInterface) by running `./gradlew :generateDatabaseInterface:run` from the `src` folder while the database container is running.

 ### Distribution
 A docker image containing the app is created by running `./scripts/build-app.sh`.
 This is run as part of